RomanPodymov/Xcode9to10Preparation/README.md

-# Xcode10Migration
+# Xcode9to10Preparation
-Functions from Xcode 10 beta available in Xcode 9
+Provides functions from Xcode 10 in Xcode 9